 To get started with depression counseling, call or click for an appointment at Thriveworks in Midland, TX.

 Starting Therapy for Depression With Thriveworks in Midland, TX

 Depression doesn’t have to control your life.
 At Thriveworks, we offer flexible scheduling, including appointments on nights or weekends, to help you take the first step toward a brighter future.
 In fact, new clients often can see a licensed professional within 24-48 hours of calling.

 If traditional therapy doesn’t fit your lifestyle, try online counseling.
 It’s safe, effective, and can be conducted from anywhere you have a strong internet or cell phone signal.
 Many Thriveworks clients prefer online therapy sessions for those reasons.

-Thriveworks accepts many major insurance plans, offers a generous cancellation policy, and provides enrollment benefits to enhance your experience.
+Thriveworks accepts many major insurance plans, offers a generous cancellation policy, and provides benefits to enhance your experience.
 You can engage with a life coach Q&A, get email or phone advice between sessions, and participate in counselor-moderated message boards.